Alan Bean: How to Build a Team and Leveraged Income with MLM

 I’m going to replace a quote with a song (I know, I’m awkward), But when you listen to the words, they are fantastic when you’re down with your business.

-It’s a song by Yazz -” the only way is up” it’s a UK 1980’s song, look it up on YouTube etc. It is a song full of energy.
+It is a song by Yazz -” the only way is up” it is a UK 1980’s song, look it up on YouTube etc. It is a song full of energy for network marketing motivation.

 But if I must give you a quote, it is by Winston Churchill